 Application Creation Guidelines

-The purpose of this guide is to assist users in developing Appspace applications that are effective, relevant and able to captivate end-users with a richer media experience.
-This guideline will be covering:
+This guide aims to assist you in developing Appspace applications that are effective, relevant, and able to captivate end-users with a richer media experience.
+This guideline will cover:

 Signage Design Principles